Cord Cutting Guides, News, and Reviews

 Not a bad deal, right?
 And the good news for fans of Animal Planet is that their favorite channel made the cut with some of these live TV streaming services.
 Subscribe to a service and, following a free trial period, you'll be getting a legal Animal Planet live stream on the cheap.
 So if you want to know how to watch Animal Planet without cable, here's your answer: get a skinny bundle, and make sure it's one of the ones below.

 Philo is a great way to watch Animal Planet without cable.
-Philo is a fast-growing skinny bundle that is disrupting the mainstream market with its rock-bottom pricing: you can get an Animal Planet live stream as part of Philo's skinniest bundle for just $16 per month.
-Even the larger of Philo's two bundles (which also includes Animal Planet) costs a mere $20 per month.
-That makes Philo an option that's well worth checking out for fans of Animal Planet.
+Philo is a fast-growing skinny bundle that is disrupting the mainstream market with its rock-bottom pricing.
+The affordability of Philo's bundles makes Philo an option that's well worth checking out for fans of Animal Planet.
 You can do so for free, too: like many of its competitors, Philo offers a week-long free trial period.
 There's no risk, so feel free to sign up using the link above.
 If you want to learn more about Philo first, check out our Philo review next.

 Hulu's skinny bundle service is among those that offers an Animal Planet live stream.
-You can get your Animal Planet fix for $39.99 per month ($44.99 per month as of late February 2019) by signing up for Hulu's “Hulu with Live TV” tier of service.
+You can get your Animal Planet fix by signing up for Hulu's “Hulu + Live TV” service.
 You can read our review of Hulu with Live TV or can test the service out for yourself by signing up for a free trial via the link above.